young2code/TicTacToeML/README.md

 2. TicTacToeCmd - This is a command line window tic-tac-toe client.
 3. TicTacToeUnity - This is a Unity client.

 I like to have a seperate game logic project from Unity because it allows me to test things out qucikly without launching Unity.
-This approach is also very useful if you want to run your game logic in both server and client (Unity).
+This approach is also very useful if you want to run your game with different GUIs (Command Line vs. Unity) or even no GUI for server.

 ./TicTacToe.sln contains TicTacToeLib and TicTacToeCmd projects. ./TicTacToeUnity/TicTacToeUnity.sln cotains TicTacToeUnity.
 If you are only interested in machine learning part, you can ignore TicTacToeLib and TicTacToeCmd projects.